This post was updated on February 26, 2021.

 - Largest Contentful Paint

-If you find you have slow loading speed, start with optimizing images since bulky images can slow down your site, and typically this is a problem area for most website owners.
+If you find you have slow load times, start with optimizing images since bulky images can slow down your site, and typically this is a problem area for most website owners.
 To decrease page size, we recommend aiming for under 1 MB, and optimizing your images can help with this a lot.
 With help of free WordPress plugins such as Imagify and EWWW Image Optimizer, you can reduce the size of your images without losing quality.
 Imsanity is another great plugin that actually prevents huge image uploads.

 - Reduce server response time.